Mushroom Powder vs Liquid: Which One is better?

 Sometimes they offer abundance (powder).

-Sometimes they offer clarity (extract).
+Sometimes they offer clarity (liquids).

 Both are paths to value —